 - early life and early illness, because most common mental conditions start between the ages of 15 and 24, and the longer someone has a condition the harder it is to provide effective help.

-Funding through the priority area is in addition to the funding we already offer for research across all areas of neuroscience and mental health.
+This funding is in addition to the funding we already offer for research across all areas of neuroscience and mental health.
 Applications for our existing schemes won’t change, and your research won’t stand a greater or lesser chance of being funded if it includes a focus on depression and anxiety, young people or psychological therapies.

 What's at stake